divega/EntityFramework.Docs/entity-framework/ef6/advanced/disconnected-entities/self-tracking-entities/index.md

 ## STEs No Longer Recommended

 We no longer recommend using the STE template, it continues to be available to support existing applications.
-Visit the [N-Tier](../ef6/n-tier.md) page for other options we recommend for N-Tier scenarios.
+Visit the [Working with disconnected entities](~/ef6/advanced/disconnected-entities/index.md) article for other options we recommend for N-Tier scenarios.

 ## Get Started

-To get started, visit the [Self-Tracking Entities Walkthrough](../ef6/self-tracking-entities-walkthrough.md) page.
+To get started, visit the [Self-Tracking Entities Walkthrough](walkthrough.md) page.

 ## Considerations When Working with Self-Tracking Entities